CSCfi/metadata-submitter/docs/test.rst

     $ tox -p auto

-To run environments seprately use:
+To run environments separately use:

 .. code-block:: console